-The bill proposes the establishment of a public law school in El Paso County, allowing the governing board of a university system to create and operate the school as a professional institution.
-It includes provisions for the administration of the law school, such as the ability to prescribe courses and award degrees similar to those offered at other American law schools.
-The governing board is also authorized to manage the law school through a general academic teaching institution within the university system and to accept gifts and grants for its benefit.
-Importantly, the establishment of the law school is contingent upon the availability of funding, and the governing board must notify the Texas Higher Education Coordinating Board of its intentions, which will then facilitate a feasibility study for accreditation.
+The bill proposes the establishment of a public law school in El Paso County, allowing the governing board of a university system to create and operate the school as deemed appropriate.
+It includes provisions for the administration of the law school, such as the ability to prescribe courses leading to customary law degrees, manage the school through a general academic institution, and accept gifts and grants for its benefit.
+The establishment of the law school is contingent upon the availability of funding, and the governing board must notify the Texas Higher Education Coordinating Board of its intention to create the school.
+The Coordinating Board will then assess competing proposals from other governing boards and determine which may proceed with establishing a law school.

-Additionally, the bill allows the governing board to issue bonds up to $40 million for the acquisition and improvement of facilities related to the law school.
-It stipulates that the governing board may pledge revenue funds, including student tuition, to secure these bonds.
-The law school will be eligible for state funding based on its establishment by either The University of Texas System or The Texas A&M University System, or another university system, contingent upon legislative approval.
-The bill is set to take effect immediately upon receiving a two-thirds vote from both houses of the legislature or on September 1, 2025, if that threshold is not met.
+Additionally, the bill allows the governing board of the university system that establishes the El Paso school of law to issue bonds up to $40 million for acquiring and improving facilities related to the law school.
+It also includes provisions for the pledge of revenue funds, including student tuition, to secure the bonds.
+The law school will be eligible for funding from the Texas Constitution, depending on which university system establishes it.
+The bill will take effect immediately if it receives a two-thirds vote from both houses of the legislature; otherwise, it will take effect on September 1, 2025.

 Statutes affected: